Pearson-Higher-Ed/design/introduction.md

 * TOC
 {:toc}

-## UX Framework components
+## Components
+The primary tool provided by the Framework is a library of standardized UI Components which can be used as building blocks when designing products.
+See the Designer [Overview](/overview) for more information on how to use the library.

 Our components are designed to be...

 - **Universal**
   Each component reflects the needs of Pearson as a whole, and is designed with the greater global community in mind.

 - **Consistent**